mitchelmcfarland/the-council-instrumentality-project/README.md

 - Option for local response generation.

 ## Usage
-To install dependencies, make sure you are in the repositories directory after cloning, then run:
+To install dependencies, make sure you are in the repositorie's directory after cloning, then run:
    ```bash
    pip install -r requirements.txt
    ```